-- In a program of advanced professional training, including internship, residency, and up to 2 years of fellowship; - Serving full-time as a member of a uniformed service (three-year maximum); - A full-time volunteer under the Peace Corps Act (three-year maximum); - Engaged in a full-time educational activity at a school that is eligible for participation in the LDS program.
+- In a program of advanced professional training, including internship, residency, and up to 2 years of fellowship; - Serving full-time as a member of a uniformed service (three-year maximum);

+- A full-time volunteer under the Peace Corps Act (three-year maximum); - Engaged in a full-time educational activity at a school that is eligible for participation in the LDS program.

-The LDS program does not require the borrower to fill out a loan application; the student need only sign and return the financial aid award letter to begin the loan origination process.
-Master Promissory Notes for LDS loans will be made available for signing in September.
+The LDS program does not require the borrower to fill out a loan application; the student need only confirm acceptance in writing (incoming students) or electronically (returning students) to begin the loan origination process.
+Master Promissory Notes for LDS loans will be made available for signing in August and September of the first year that a student borrows a LDS loan at HMS.
 The loan funds will be credited directly to the borrower's Harvard term bill account within a few days after loan signing; subsequent disbursements will automatically be credited at the start of each term.